Position

 What does a Utility Clerk do?

 A Utility Clerk plays a crucial role in ensuring that facilities operate smoothly.
 This position involves managing utility services such as electricity, water, and gas.
-The Utility Clerk monitors usage and ensures that bills are paid on time.
-They also work closely with utility providers to resolve any issues that may arise.
-This role requires attention to detail and strong organizational skills to ensure that all utility services are accounted for and managed efficiently.
+The Utility Clerk monitors usage, tracks bills, and ensures timely payments.
+They also coordinate with utility providers to resolve any issues that may arise.
+This role requires attention to detail and strong organizational skills.

 View Utility Clerk jobs nearby